dimsplendid/pkm/C.md

 2. What about virtual environment?

 > [!Note]
 > 1. C is not like python, most feature has backward compatibility.
-So the environment is more reliable, but I think we can always make a docker.
+So the environment is more reliable, but I think we can always make a docker[^1].
 Let me see later.

 > [!Info]
 > I would re-learn follow the book, [[Modern C (Jens Gustedt) (z-lib.org).pdf|Modern C]], in C17 standard.